 Q. Can I be forced to be vaccinated for immigration purposes?

 A. If you refuse to receive the vaccines required for immigration purposes, as mandated by the immigration laws of the United States, your application for legal permanent resident status may be denied.

 Q. What will happen if I refuse to receive one or all of the required vaccines?

 A. Tell the civil surgeon if you do not wish to receive the required vaccines or a particular vaccine.
 You should also tell the civil surgeon the reason you do not wish to receive the vaccine(s).
 In this case, a waiver may be available to you, but only under the following circumstances:

 - You are opposed to all vaccinations in any form– a waiver may not be granted if you only object to specific vaccinations;

 - Your objection must be based on religious beliefs or moral convictions; and

 - The religious or moral beliefs must be sincere.

 The form used to apply for a waiver depends on the adjustment category under which you are seeking legal permanent residence status.
 For example, refugees and asylees seeking adjustment of status should file Form I-602, Application by Refugee for Waiver of Grounds of Excludability.
-Individuals seeking adjustment of status as a result of an approved Form I-130, Petition for Alien Relative, or Form I-140, Immigrant Petition for Alien Worker, would file Form I-601, Application for Waiver of Grounds of Inadmissibility.
+Individuals seeking adjustment of status based on an approved Form I-130, Petition for Alien Relative, or Form I-140, Immigrant Petition for Alien Worker, are required to file Form I-601, Application for Waiver of Grounds of Inadmissibility.

 Q. My civil surgeon says that a vaccine is currently not available.
 What should I do?